JulsVazquez/JulsVazquez/README.md

 > Computer Scientist.
 >
-> I work at [Pulpo](https://www.getpulpo.com/) as Backend Developer.
+> I work as a Backend Developer at Pulpo.
+>
-> Facultad de Ciencias at UNAM.
+> Studied at the Faculty of Sciences, UNAM.
+>
-> CDMX, Mexico.
+> Mexico City, Mexico.

-Welcome, I'm Julio Vázquez Alvarez.

-My principals interests are algorithms and web development.
+> My main interests are algorithms and web development.

 ## Languages and Tools
 <p align="left">